IrisDynamics/orcaSDK/README.md

     - For Windows your most appropriate option is likely MSBuild, which comes packaged with [Microsoft Visual Studio](https://visualstudio.microsoft.com/).
     - For Linux you most appropriate options is likely GCC.
 - [CMake](https://cmake.org/)
+- Installation of git client is necessary to help CMake build succesfully.
+Git can be downloaded at the following [link](https://git-scm.com/).
 - A IDE or text editor of your choice

 ### Hardware